Community Health

 • The Community Bargaining Association (CBA) agreement is negotiated with the Health Employers Association of BC (HEABC).

-• The BCGEU is the lead union of the multi-union CBA representing almost 16,000 members.
+• The BCGEU is the lead union of the multi-union CBA representing over 16,000 members.

 • About 10,000 members of the CBA belong to six other unions including UFCW, HEU, HSA, CUPE, USWA and BCNU.